JaredLThompson/aws-sdk-arduino-esp8266/README.md

 #### ESP8266 and ESP32

-You can use these libraries with the [Arduino ESP8266](https://github.com/esp8266/arduino) or ESP32:.
+You can use these libraries with the [Arduino ESP8266](https://github.com/esp8266/arduino) or ESP32: or ARDUINO_ARCH_SAM or ARDUINO_ARCH_SAMD.

 ```
 #include <WiFiClient.h>